ignatowicz-alicja/AI-Powered-Mobile-App-for-Cataract-Detection/README.md

 This Android mobile application is part of the research described in the accompanying scientific article.

-Author: Alicja Ignatowicz
+Author: Alicja Anna Ignatowicz
 Supervision: Tomasz Marciniak

 It implements a deep learning–based classifier to support the assessment of cataracts using ocular images.

 >The study utilizes the [The Nuclear Cataract Database for Biomedical and Machine Learning Applications](https://data.mendeley.com/datasets/6wv33nbcvv/2) classified using LOCS III and proposes a mobile inference pipeline that incorporates pupil marking, preprocessing, and classification into one user-friendly tool.

-<b> Authors </b> : Alicja Ignaczowicz, Tomasz Marciniak, Elżbieta Marciniak
+<b> Authors </b> : Alicja Anna Ignaczowicz, Tomasz Marciniak, Elżbieta Marciniak

 ## Dataset
 Dataset is selected from [The Nuclear Cataract Database for Biomedical and Machine Learning Applications](https://data.mendeley.com/datasets/6wv33nbcvv/2).
 Detailed list of selected files is given in NC_images_used_for_evaluation.xlsx.